Ratmail Docs

 Install

-Install from GitHub with Cargo:
+Alternatively, install from source with Cargo:

 cargo install --git https://github.com/peter-fm/ratmail.git --locked